 After a pre-established amount of time has passed (e.g. one month) or a pre-set quantity of a product or service has been provided, it's time for the supplier to write up the billing form.
 The aforementioned information, including data on what was provided and when, all needs to be clearly enumerated on the form.
 For example, let's say a bottled water supplier ships water to your home on a regular basis.
 In this case, it would make sense for that supplier to send you a monthly form indicating the quantity of water that was shipped and when it was shipped.
 In all cases, the accuracy of information is of paramount importance, as customer disputes could escalate into legal problems.
 Also, any invoice will need to include instructions for the customer on where and how to remit payment for the products and/or services provided.

 When it comes time to create an invoice form, it is possible to pay a professional printing company to write up a document for you.
 Another option is to attempt to construct the form yourself from scratch, though this might present a challenge for anyone unfamiliar with this type of document.
 A perfect solution for do-it-yourselfers is to search the internet for a sample invoice.
-Looking at a free sample invoice template can make it much easier to see what this type of document looks like and how to create an invoice for one's own business.
+Looking at a sample invoice template can make it much easier to see what this type of document looks like and how to create an invoice for one's own business.
 Try a document search on Google, Bing, Yahoo, or another well-known search engine for best results.

 When the customer pays the bill, the process is complete and hopefully, both the supplier and the customer are satisfied.
 When done correctly, invoicing is an uncomplicated process that will become automatic after a while.
 Look at a few samples, try it for yourself, and learn from your mistakes; with these steps, you'll be sure to master the invoicing process.